sugeerth/BrainModulyzer/README.md

 	If none of the above returns an error then all the libraries have been installed correctly

-3)	Configure the data paths in BrainViewerDataPaths.py ( you can try as it is for sample data is provided in the SampleData folder)
+3)	Configure the data paths in BrainViewerDataPaths.py (you can try as it is for sample data)

 Happy Analysis!